cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Mindustry Logic doesn't provide a specialized mechanism for creating arrays out of internal variables.
 However, it is possible to create a reasonably efficient implementation of random access arrays using _`@counter` arrays_, named as such since accessing an element of such arrays involves manipulating the `@counter` variable.
 Individual elements of such arrays are stored in processor variables (one variable per array element), and therefore can hold non-numerical values as well, such as unit or block references, items, liquids, strings, and so on.

+When the [`error-reporting` compiler option](SYNTAX-5-OTHER.markdown#option-error-reporting) is set to some other value than `none`, Mindcode generates runtime checks using the metod specified by the compiler option to detect out-of-bounds array accesses.

 Accessing individual elements of internal arrays is slower than accessing elements of external arrays and consumes additional instruction space for `@counter` tables.
-However, when Mindcode is able to resolve the index during compilation to a numeric value, the variable corresponding to the element is accessed directly, providing performance which can be even better than that of external arrays.
+However, when Mindcode is able to resolve the index during compilation to a numeric value, the variable corresponding to the element is accessed directly, with a performance better than that of external arrays.
 When Mindcode is able to resolve all index-based array accesses (e.g., when unrolling all loops in the program), the `@counter` tables might be eliminated entirely, keeping only the individual element variables in the resulting code.

 Several different implementations of internal arrays are available in target 8 or higher, some of them may perform better than normal `@counter` tables available in Mindustry 7.
 The [Array Optimization](optimizations/ARRAY-OPTIMIZATION.markdown) chooses the most efficient implementation for each array or individual array access.